IP TALK: A WOLF GREENFIELD PODCAST

 - 07:15 - Interesting cases on the horizon

 - 09:32 - Notable elements of the Trademark Modernization Act of 2020 (“TMA”)

 - 12:39 - John’s TTABlog—keeping tabs on the TTAB since 2004

 Practicing law is challenging and time-consuming under the most ideal circumstances.
 So it goes without saying that the onset of the COVID-19 pandemic has required a new way of working to ensure clients are serviced to the fullest extent.

 However, for many, juggling work and family demands—all within the same four walls—is an entirely new challenge.
-Chelsea Loughran, a shareholder in the litigation group at Wolf Greenfield, is a married mom with two young children, and like many of us, she’s navigated the new normal through trial and error.
+Chelsea Loughran, a shareholder in the Litigation Practice Group at Wolf Greenfield, is a married mom with two young children, and like many of us, she’s navigated the new normal through trial and error.
 She recently shared her unique perspective on work family balance and working from home on IP Talk with Wolf Greenfield and with Law360.